 With a style and weight comparable to most racing flats

 .
-The soft cushioning of the heel area and the firmer cushioning of the forefoot deliver a great combination of protection and propulsion (Hoka’s Pro2Lite technology).
+The soft cushioning of the heel area and the firmer cushioning of the forefoot delivers a great combination of protection and propulsion (Hoka’s Pro2Lite technology).
 Although the mesh upper of the shoe is very light, a toe bumper on the toe box provides sufficient protection to the front of the shoe.
 The design of the upper also keeps the foot centered in the shoe to help avoid lateral movement injuries.

 Runners needing arch support or extra stability